Bridget Riley: Exhibitions

 In November 2015, the exhibition Bridget Riley opened at David Zwirner in New York.
 The show features paintings and works on paper by the artist from 1981 to present; the fully illustrated catalogue features an essay by the art historian Richard Shiff and biographical notes compiled by Robert Kudielka.

 A retrospective exhibition at the Scottish National Gallery, in partnership with the Hayward Gallery, ran from June to September 2019.
 It showed early paintings and drawings, black-and-white works of the 1960s, and studies that reveal her working methods.
 This major exhibition of her work, spanning her 70-year career, was also shown at Hayward Gallery from October 2019 to January 2020.

 Riley's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

 In May 2023 Riley's first ceiling painting, Verve, was unveiled at The British School at Rome.

 In 2023 Riley was the subject of an exhibition, Bridget Riley Drawings: From the Artist’s Studio, at the Morgan Library & Museum.

 Riley was a featured artist in the 2024 exhibition 'Friend, A Survey of Op-Art and Minimalism' at the Ki Smith Gallery.
 The exhibition benefitted Sentebale, a Lesotho based charity co-founded by Prince Harry and Prince Seeiso.
 Riley exhibited alongside Agnes Martin and Frank Stella, among others.

 From October 21, 2025 – January 25, 2026, the Musée d'Orsay exhibited Bridget Riley: Starting Point, "explores how Bridget Riley’s study of Georges Seurat’s work served as a defining moment in the development of her artistic process."

+From November 22, 2025 – May 4, 2026, the Turner Contemporary exhibited Bridget Riley: Learning to See.